On the Compact Discontinuous Galerkin method for polytopal meshes: Numerical experiments

 We first consider the assembly times according to Algorithms \ref{alg:CDG-BR2} and \ref{alg:LDG}, for the CDG, BR2, and LDG methods.
 In Figures~\ref{fig:Ass_times_p2} and~\ref{fig:Ass_times_p4}, we report the assembly times computed for different polynomial degrees $p=2$ and~$p = 4$.
 We observe that the CDG method provides a faster assembly compared to all the other methods.
 In particular, for the finest mesh with $p=4$, the BR2 assembly requires approximately~$19.55\%$ more time than CDG.
 This is due to the double computations in the face integrals resulting from the choice~$\alpha_F = 1/2$.
 Concerning the LDG methods, the assembly times are higher by approximately~$67.95\%$ (for~$\LDGw$) and~$91.66\%$ (for~$\LDGf$) than that of CDG.
 These large values are mostly due to the presence of the two nested loops over the neighbors, which also causes the larger stencil (see Algorithm \ref{alg:LDG}).

 In Figures \ref{fig:Solv_times_p2} and~\ref{fig:Solv_times_p4}, we report the corresponding solving times for different polynomial degrees $p=2$ and~$p = 4$.
-We employ the \texttt{backslash} operator as linear solver to ensure a fair comparison.
+We employ the \texttt{backslash} operator as linear solver to ensure a fair comparison, but we expect the more compact sparsity patterns of CDG and BR2 to have a positive impact on the performance of iterative solvers as well.
 The results show similar solving times for the BR2 and CDG methods, which can be attributed to their identical number of nonzero entries (see Table \ref{tab:conditioning}) and the same stencil (see Figure~\ref{fig:Sparsity_Pattern_Methods}).
-Comparing these solving times with those of the LDG methods reveals significantly longer times for the latters.
+In particular, the identical sparsity patterns of CDG and BR2 for polygonal meshes occur because the further reduction of nonzero entries obtained in~\cite[\S5.1]{Periaire_Persson:2008} for the CDG method on simplicial meshes is lost.
+Indeed, on simplices, this reduction results from the use of Lagrangian bases with some degrees of freedom associated with nodes on the element edges.
+Such a construction is not possible for polygonal elements of arbitrary shape, whose number of edges does not match the dimension of the underlying polynomial space.
+Comparing the solving times of CDG and BR2 with those of the LDG methods reveals significantly longer times for the latter.
 In particular, the $\LDGf$ method requires approximately $577.78\%$ more time than CDG, while $\LDGw$ requires about $42.85\%$ more.
 This is likely due to the much higher number of nonzero entries in the stiffness matrix $\mathcal{A}$, as reported in Table \ref{tab:conditioning} and illustrated in Figure~\ref{fig:Sparsity_Pattern_Methods}.
 On the other hand, the LDG matrices exhibit better conditioning than those of the CDG method.
 The~$2$-condition number~$\kappa_2(\calA)$ grows with the same order~$\mathcal{O}(h^{-2})$ for all the discussed methods.